Auroratide/pinecone-coda-integration/README.md

-# Pinecode + Coda
+# Pinecone + Coda

-This is a [Coda Pack](https://coda.io/product/packs) that lets you integrate with a [Pinecode Vector Store](https://www.pinecone.io/).
+This is a [Coda Pack](https://coda.io/product/packs) that lets you integrate with a [Pinecone Vector Store](https://www.pinecone.io/).
 Put in more eloquent terms, this lets you do some mild AI shenanigans on data, within Coda.

 > [!CAUTION]
 > Please do not use this yet, it's still in development.
 Unless you're an adrenaline junkie, then you can do whatever you want.